sbelakho2/apex-mediation-platform/console/BACKEND_INTEGRATION.md

 ## Performance Considerations

 - Backend caching reduces database load by 90-95%
-- Analytics queries use ClickHouse for high-performance aggregations
+- Analytics queries run on the partitioned Postgres analytics tables and replica pool
 - Background jobs prevent blocking API requests
 - Redis used for session storage and caching
-- Connection pooling for PostgreSQL and ClickHouse
+- Connection pooling for PostgreSQL (PgBouncer)

 ## Security